Introduction to ISTDP for trainees

 Venue Online & Bristol.
 Cost £2700 per year

 Due to the restrictions imposed by COVID, we have changed the structure of the programme to allow for online teaching when necessary.
 We are hoping that the training group will still be able to meet face to face four times a year in two-day blocks.
-The rest of the time will be made up of 6 half day online meetings.
+The rest of the time will be made up of seven half or full day online meetings.

 - A small training group meets for three years for the equivalent of 12 whole days each year (see notes above)